srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 Connecting the UE
 ---------------------------

 Connecting the UE to the network is a quick and easy process if the above steps have been completed successfully.

-Firstly, make sure the USIM is inserted properly in the UE.
-Then follow the following steps:
+You can now connect the UE to the network by taking the following steps:

 	- Open the Settings menu and navigate to the Sim & Network options